Healthy Homes Assessment Grenada Village

 Insulation Grenada Village

-Ceiling and underfloor insulation is a requirement in all rental houses since 1 July 2019.
-All landlords and property managers must ensure the insulation meets the new standard.
-In certain situations, the an existing insulation on the ceiling or in the subfloor space might require to be topped up or replaced.
+The insulation of the ceiling and underfloor is required on all rental houses since July 1, 2019.
+Property managers and landlords must ensure the insulation meets standards that are in line with the latest standard.
+In some instances, current ceiling insulation, or the insulation of the sub floor space may need to be topped up or replaced.

-A properly insulated home will help to control condensation, and decrease the risk of mould and dampness, and it will make more easy for the household to hold heat.
+A well-insulated property will help to control condensation and lessen the likelihood of mould and dampness and it will make it easier for the home to keep heat.

 Learn more about the Healthy Homes insulation quality.